apache/ignite-extensions/modules/topology-validator-ext/README.md

 Cluster segmentation can lead to cache data inconsistency across different segments because each segment can continue to handle cache update requests independently.

-Apache Ignite allows the user to provide custom validation logic during cache configuration that will be applied to each topology change, and if the validation fails, writes to the corresponding cache will be blocked.
-The mentioned validation logic can be passed to Ignite cache configuration as an Ignite TopologyValidation interface implementation.
+Apache Ignite allows the user to provide custom validation logic for Ignite caches that will be applied to each topology change, and if the validation fails, writes to the corresponding cache will be blocked.
+The mentioned validation logic is passed to Ignite as an TopologyValidation interface implementation.
+It can be done through cache configuration or through Ignite plugin extensions mechanism (see CacheTopologyValidatorProvider interface).

-This module represents an implementation of the Ignite TopologyValidator interface which provides the guarantee that after cluster segmentation, no more than one segment can process write requests to the caches.
+This module represents an implementation of the Ignite plugin that provides the guarantee that after cluster segmentation, no more than one segment can process write requests to all caches.
+This is achieved by providing implementation of the TopologyValidation interface as mentioned above.

 The current implementation of TopologyValidation uses remaining Ignite baseline nodes in the topology to determine segmentation.